bonitasoft-labs/oss-enterprise/README.md

-# Getting Started with Open Source in the Enterprise
+# Github OSS Tool Kit

-Welcome to our course on **Getting Started with Open Source in the Enterprise**.
-We are excited to join you in this journey and look forward to helping you meet your OSS goals.
+This was created using Github course on **Getting Started with Open Source in the Enterprise**.
+This could help us define and meet some new OSS goals.

 ### How It Works